 Tucked into the greater Texas Hill Country, Austin was first given the charming title ‘Waterloo.’
 Soon after, this Texan capital was renamed to honor the ‘Father of Texas’ and first secretary of state, Stephen F. Austin.

 But a lot has happened since 1839.
-At this point, if you don’t hop on Austin quick, it’ll ride away without you.
-Austin is now the fastest growing large city in the country.
+At this point, if you don’t hop on Austin quickly, it’ll ride away without you.
+Austin is now the fastest-growing large city in the country.
 People are moving here to get a taste of the year-round warm weather, nature oases, incredible food, live music, and laid-back culture.

 The city’s 100+ neighborhoods are divided up into general regions (ex: Southeast Austin, Central Austin, West Austin, etc.).
 And these regions are separated by boundaries like Hwy.
 1, Interstate 35, and Lady Bird Lake.
 Surrounding Austin’s perimeters are neighborhoods and mini-cities like Kyle, Wimberley, and Round Rock.
 And many people living in the area lump these neighboring areas in with the city.

-So now that you’ve got the lay of the land, look a little further for our list of 5 best family-friendly neighborhoods in the city.
+So now that you’ve got the lay of the land look a little further for our list of the 5 best family-friendly neighborhoods in the city.

 This family-friendly neighborhood is roughly 20 miles north of downtown Austin, giving it that peaceful neighborhood feels just outside of the city business.
+It has a very low crime rate and is considered perfect for young families.
+A drive to downtown Austin will take about half an hour, as long as it is not during rush hour, which peaks between 7-8 a.m. and 3-5 p.m.
+It has a low walkability score but is considered somewhat bike-friendly.
 The area is part of a large master-planned community that holds over 4,000 homes and three public elementary schools.

 The Brentwood Park features a playground, pool, picnic areas, walking paths, and athletic fields.
 The neighborhood is bordered by a number of dining options, like Stiles Switch BBQ, Michi Ramen, and Torchy’s Tacos, to name a few.
 And cafe’s are easy to come by, with Monkey Nest Coffee and Epoch Coffee just a walk away.